AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 - **User ID and email address**: Unique identifiers for your account.
 - **Session information**: Details about the active sessions associated with your account.
-- **Access Token**: A token used to authenticate and maintain your session.
+- **Access token**: A token used to authenticate and maintain your session.

 This information is crucial for maintaining secure access to your account and managing sessions across multiple devices.